reiver/repeat/README.md

 d
 e
 A
-b
 ```

 Calling:
 ```
 # NOTE that --plus is set to NEGATIVE 2.
-(The previous example had positive 2.)
+(The previous example had positive 1.)
 repeat --count=2 --plus=-2 A b c d e
 ```
 Outputs: